rquadri/castle/gg.md

 weights that can be tuned using logistic regression.
 This model provides ease of interpretation and implementation, allows us to tune the weights on a per-customer and a per-user basis, and can be easily optimized when training data are available.
-How well this model can perform can ultimately only be tested on feedback data when they become avaible.
+Of course, evaluating any model -- including identifying the more important features and tuning to find optimal performance -- can ultimately only be tested on feedback data when they become avaible.

-This will lead to a high false-positive rate.
-That may not be a problem though, and some customers may actually appreciate it.
-In principle at least this is something that can be tested observationally, or experimentally.

-Why choose logistic regression?

-Once even a fairly small amount of data are available on user behavior patterns, it is possible to use standard outlier detection techniques -- for instance using XX.
-But the data considered by Castle is primarily categorical (e.g. the type of device being used) ...

 I've described here some of the issues that I've been investigating these last couple weeks of working with Castle, and why I chose to proceed with the method that I did.
-I've really enjoyed

-and I'd like to thank Castle, and the CTO Sebastian Wallin in particular, for the
+I've really enjoyed this work, and would like to thank Castle, and the CTO Sebastian Wallin in particular, for the opportunity to be involved.